|

 "Some magic re-animates their empty shells, meleth nín,"

-us no harm.
+wish us no harm.
 Remember, the spell will protect us.
-We must protect
+We

 The bow's range was short and the arrows were heavy but Legolas

-judged the shot perfectly, piercing the leading corpse's skull
+judged the shot perfectly, piercing the skull of the leading corpse,

 from back to front.
 For a split-second the creature staggered.